 For an in-depth look at what we have been able to accomplish with the support of our members over the last decade, check out our Advocacy Accomplishments.
 Click here for a print-friendly version of our accomplishments: MIFMA’s Advocacy Highlights.

-MIFMA’s 2018 Advocacy Priorities were approved by members at MIFMA’s Annual Meeting on Wednesday, March 7, during the 2018 Michigan Farmers Market Conference.
-The approved priorities can be reviewed here.
+MIFMA’s 2019 Advocacy Priorities were voted on by members at MIFMA’s Annual Meeting on Wednesday, March 6, during the 2019 Michigan Farmers Market Conference.
+Top actionable priorities for 2019 are outlined below.

 How do I get involved?